 That means you should be encouraging them to contribute even more to their HSAs each year—and perhaps even max out their contributions—so that they can cover those substantial out-of-pocket expenses.

-Employees are missing out on tax savings
+Employees are missing out on HSA tax benefits

 The fact that employees aren’t saving enough to cover their out-of-pocket expenses should be reason enough to up their contributions.

 But they’re also getting hit with a double whammy: HSA contributions aren’t subject to taxes.
-So if they’re paying for healthcare without the help of their HSA, they’re missing out on tax savings too:
+So if they’re paying for healthcare without the help of their HSA, they’re missing out on tax advantages too:

 And if you offer an HSA with investment options, even better!
 HSAs are a great way to save for retirement, but employees aren’t taking full advantage of that option.
 In fact, of the 29 million open Health Savings Accounts in 2020, only 1.5 million accounts (roughly 5%) are investing.